ludorival/shop-pact-mock-frontend/tutorial.md

 - [`order-service`](https://github.com/ludorival/order-service-pact-mock-demo): A Springboot application handling orders written in Kotlin and using MockK for mocking (the brain that processes orders)
 - [`inventory-service`](https://github.com/ludorival/inventory-service-pact-mock-demo): Another Springboot application managing inventory written in Kotlin and also using MockK (the warehouse keeper)

+These repositories will serve as the base code for this tutorial.
+We'll build step-by-step instructions on top of them, illustrating how to implement contract testing in real applications.
+No fake examples here - just real, working code! 💪

-Before we explore the architecture, here's a glimpse of our shop-frontend in action:
+Before we dive into the architecture, let's see what we're building!
+Here's our shop-frontend in action:

 ![Shop Frontend Demo](src/new%20amazon.gif)

-*Okay, okay, it's not about to replace Amazon, but you get the idea, right?* 😄🛒
+*Okay, okay, it's not about to replace Amazon, but you get the idea, right?* 😄🛒 As you can see, it's a simple e-commerce interface where users can browse products, add items to their cart, and place orders.
+Pretty standard stuff, but perfect for demonstrating contract testing in action!

+Now, let's talk architecture.
+Our microservices setup follows a simple request flow:

 ```mermaid
 graph LR